TFactivity/TFA/README.md

 # TFA
 ### 1. Materials
-+ Algorithm and materials for TFA calculation
++ Public data used in this project; Algorithm and materials for TFA calculation
 ### 2. Simulation data
 + Simulation of RNA dynamics
 ### 3. Experimental data